benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 Some things I've done to make my tech experiences better:

 - Made a [Firefox theme](https://color.firefox.com/?theme=XQAAAAL6AAAAAAAAAABBKYhm849SCia2CaaEGccwS-xMDPsqu1p-XAF6EJDWcx9sS_Bi3JZH4KPzK-C2nG0G0z0EYOEN1uOojKq8xIkzQd7r6Lb_q5Whn0OXxiivqrZyadZXRncNouH8dON5uAlcixY_JS1naRZJs1_TXnHJS3Bp2orX6rzkWXrN_6M5wiHYKpJL5lHhwHuprDS2eb____dfIEA)
-- Made a lil [website][portal] (not as hard as you might think!
+- Made this lil [website][portal] (not as hard as you might think!
 E.g. my sister made [her website] with no prior experience and only a small amount of coaching from me.)
 Good starting places are [Neocities] or [Nekoweb].
 - Installed [New Tab Override] so my browser would open my [web portal page][portal] on each new tab.
 - [Switched to Linux](https://github.com/benchristel/lynx).